BETA PHOTO: some of the cliffs... so much to climb

 There are two quality guidebooks for the area.
 The first is "Málaga Rock Climbs - El Chorro", a spiral bound book that is written by a local climber.
 It is pretty good and available at the gear shop in El Chorro, but it would be helpful to know some Spanish.
 The other is from RockFax and is available from both their website and at the gear shop.
 However, take each with a grain of salt, as they both contain errors or a lack of information.

 El Chorro is probably the best climbing destination if you don't want to rent a car.
 There are many options for getting here.
 To get to Málaga either: Fly into Madrid and take an AVE train (~77 euro) from the Renfe Atocha station to Málaga Maria Zambrano OR fly into Málaga.
 From Málaga, you can rent a car (probably your best bet) or take a train to Álora or El Chorro from Maria Zambrano (~4 euro).
 Trains frequently run to Álora, and about once a day to El Chorro, so plan ahead.
 If you take a train to Álora, you can hire a taxi or take a bus.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for El Chorro:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for El Chorro: